Cyberbullying: What is it and how to stop it

 However, it is important to remember that punishment is not always the most effective way to change the behaviour of bullies.
-It is often better to focus on repairing the harm and mending the relationship.
+Sometimes, focusing on repairing the harm and mending the relationship can be better.

-On Facebook, we have a set of Community Standards, and on Instagram, we have Community Guidelines that we ask our community to follow.
-If we find content that violates these policies, like in the case of bullying or harassment, and we are constantly improving our detection tools so we can find this content faster.
+On Facebook, we have a set of Community Standards, and on Instagram, we have Community Guidelines.
+We take action when we are aware of content that violates these policies, like in the case of bullying or harassment, and we are constantly improving our detection tools so we can find this content faster.

 We strongly enforce our rules to ensure all people can participate in the public conversation freely and safely.
 These rules specifically cover a number of areas including topics such as: